405th-Infantry-Division/Mantle/mantle.md

 The remedies and procedures provided in the Mantle and all subsections hereof must be exhausted prior to the filing or commencement of any legal proceeding by any member, former member, Chapter or Related Entity involving the 405th or any officer or employee thereof before a court having competent jurisdiction thereof.

 ## Arbitration, Venue and Applicable Law
-The parties expressly agree that all disputes or controversies arising out of the Mantle, their performance, or the alleged breach thereof, if not disposed of by provisions set forth within Tthe Mantle, shall be resolved only by arbitration in accordance with this section.
+The parties expressly agree that all disputes or controversies arising out of the Mantle, their performance, or the alleged breach thereof, if not disposed of by provisions set forth within the Mantle, shall be resolved only by arbitration in accordance with this section.
 Either party must demand such arbitration only within 6 months after the controversy arises by sending a notice of demand to arbitrate to the American Arbitration Association (the "Association"), with a copy thereof to the other party.
 The dispute shall then be arbitrated by a single arbitrator pursuant to the Commercial Rules of the Association at the Association office in Delaware.
 In the disposition of the dispute, the arbitrator shall be governed by the express terms of the Mantle and otherwise by the laws of the State of Delaware which shall govern the interpretation of the Mantle.
 In all such matters, only the substantive laws of the State of Delaware without regard to the conflicts of laws thereof shall apply in any proceedings involving the 405th.
 In no event shall the substantive laws of any other jurisdiction have any application in any legal proceeding involving the 405th.
 The decision of the arbitrator shall be final and conclusive on the parties and shall be a bar to any suit, action or proceeding instituted in any federal, state or local court or before any administrative tribunal.
 Notwithstanding the foregoing, judgment on any award by the arbitrator may be entered in any court of competent jurisdiction.
 This arbitration provision shall survive any expiration or termination of the Mantle.

 ## Failure to Comply
 In the event that legal proceedings are threatened or commenced in violation of or without compliance with this Rule and all subsections hereof, the Division Staff may in its discretion summarily order the member, former member, Chapter, or Related Entity covered under this Rule to dismiss such legal action and comply with this Rule and all subsections hereof.